Mbuji-Mayi: Early 21st century

 As of 2019 some residents were obtaining water from local rivers which contributed to local outbreaks of water-borne diseases such as cholera.
 In 2020 the DRC government launched a project to improve drinking water expected to cost at least $26.2 million.
 This investment was expected to help, but not be enough to substantially solve the city's water crisis.
 The Pan China company doing the work will rehabilitate the city's pumping station, extend the distribution network, construct water towers, and add metering and administrative buildings.

 Culture and economy

 Diamond mining and smuggling

-As a commercial center, Mbuji-Mayi handles most diamond mining, panning, and production in the Congo.
+As a commercial center, Mbuji-Mayi handles most diamond mining, panning, and production in the Democratic Republic of the Congo.
 Societé minière de Bakwanga and Diamant International are the major diamond producers in the area.

 The city had always been a major source of the world's diamonds and that did not change after independence, nor did the age-old tradition of diamond smuggling.
 But after independence, that ability of the government to control the diamond smuggling quickly eroded and diamond smuggling dramatically increased.
 The black market quickly eclipsed the official business, and in 1963, MIBA officially recorded producing 1.4 million karats of diamonds, while smugglers exported between 4 million and 6 million more karats.